Your Blue Box is collected weekly.

-Shredded paper is not accepted for recycling at our Waste & Recycling Centre, however, small quantities can be included in your food waste bin.
+Shredded paper is not accepted for recycling at our Material Handling Facility, however, small quantities can be included in your food waste bin.
 Shredded paper placed in your Blue Box can pose issues with the sorting machinery.
 Shredded paper strands are deemed too short by our recycled paper manufacturers.
 Alternatively you can use shredded paper for pet and animal bedding, or you can compost this at home.

 Why do you need to flatten your cardboard boxes?